 Wafers: In a bowl, sift or whisk together the flour, cocoa powder, baking soda, and

-Place the dough on your counter and, using your hands, evenly form the dough into a log shape that is
+on your counter and, using your hands, roll into a log shape that is

-about 9 inches (23 cm) long.
-Carefully wrap the dough in aluminum foil,
+about 8 inches (20 cm) long.
+Carefully wrap the log in parchment paper, wax

 log.
 Refrigerate until firm.
-This will take several hours or overnight.
+This will take several hours or you can even chill

 oven.
 Line two baking sheets with parchment paper.

-knife, slice the log into about 1/4 inch (6 mm) thick wafers.
-Place the wafers on the baking sheet spacing, about
+knife, slice the log into about 1/4 inch (.6 cm) thick wafers.
+Place the wafers on the baking sheet, spacing about

-5 minutes before removing to a wire rack to cool completely.
+sheet for about 5 minutes before removing to a wire rack to cool completely.
 Can

 be stored in an airtight container, at room temperature, for about 10 days.
-They can also
+They

-Icebox Cupcakes: In the bowl of your electric mixer, with the whisk attachment, (or
+In the bowl of your electric stand mixer, fitted with the whisk attachment, (or

-with a wire whisk) beat the cream with the sugar
+with a hand mixer or by hand with a wire whisk) beat the cream with the sugar

-and vanilla until soft peaks form.
-Take one chocolate wafer and spread a scant tablespoon of
+and vanilla until firm peaks form.
+Take one chocolate wafer and spread or pipe